p-rakesh/Python-scripts/README.md

-THe basic plot and insights of trading
+THe basic plot and insights of trading.

+note: These notebooks are taken from the JPMC github channel